roger3g/pokedex/README.md

 # Run the application in development mode
 $ npm run dev:server

+# Run the sass (It is important that you have sass installed)
+$ npm run dev:sass

 # The port that the server will open will be shown on the console
 ```